chinapedia/wikipedia.abstract.en/Page/Galileo_(satellite_navigation).md

 Space segment

-Galileo_sat_constallation.gif As of 2012,[89] the system is scheduled to reach full operation in 2020 with the following specifications:
+As of 2012,[89] the system is scheduled to reach full operation in 2020 with the following specifications:

 -   30 in-orbit spacecraft (24 in full service and 6 spares)
 -   Orbital altitude: 23,222 km (MEO)